 Shorts and Cropped Leggings

-Where Dan brought a couple of pairs of shorts, I opted for a pair of black skinny jeans and a pair of cropped leggings.
-I love my black skinny jeans.
-They are comfortable enough to wear on the plane and great for the short stops we make in cities.
+I opted for a pair of jeans and a pair of cropped leggings.
+I love my jeans; they are comfortable enough to wear on the plane and great for the short stops we make in cities.

 On warmer days, a pair of cropped leggings are great for hiking.
 They were also perfect for biking in Ireland with kids.

-We each brought a pair of wool thermal leggings that we knew we could throw under our hiking pants if it was extra cold.
-We didnโt end up needing them.
+We each brought a pair of wool thermal leggings that we planned to wear under our hiking pants if it was extra cold.
+Thankfully, we didn’t end up needing them on our family trip to Scotland.

 - Pajamas